cxzhou35/Awesome-dotfiles/README.md

 >
 > The Vim and Neovim configurations of this repo have been deprecated.
 >
-> The latest content can be obtained by visiting this [repo](https://github.com/Xuer04/Awesome-neovim), if this is helpful to you, please give me a star ⭐️
+> The latest content can be obtained by visiting this [repo](https://github.com/Xuer04/Awesome-neovim).